mincong-h/mincong-h.github.io/_posts/2023-01-28-microservices-communication-using-grpc.md

 - gRPC compiler for code generation
 - gRPC lifecycle
 - gRPC tools to help troubleshooting
-- Real-world scenarios using gRPC in microservices architecture
+- Real-world scenarios using gRPC
-- Comparison to RESTful API
 - How to go further from here

 Now, let's get started!